 Business Management Essentials Training

-The Saskatchewan Chamber of Commerce is proud to announce a provincial partnership to provide essential management skills training to Chamber Members across Saskatchewan.
+The Saskatchewan Chamber of Commerce is a provincial partnership to provide essential management skills training to Chamber Members across Saskatchewan.
 This new training partnership with Southeast College will be made available through Chambers of Commerce province wide.

 The Business Management Essentials program was developed in partnership with Southeast College and will be delivered in strategic locations across the province.
 Modules are one-day workshop style classes that focus on skills such as supervisory, workplace bullying/harassment, time management, leadership skills, etc.